Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: Introduction

 The most important situation in view of applications to quantum field theory concerns the case of Hilbert-Schmidt initial data $D_{0}$.
 In this case, by Theorem \ref{lemma asymptotics1 copy(4)} (iii), we show that $\left( D_{t}\right) _{t\geq 0}$ and $\left( \Upsilon _{t}\right) _{t\geq 0}$ can converge exponentially fast in the Hilbert-Schmidt topology to $D_{\infty }\doteq 0$ and $\Upsilon _{\infty }$, as $t\rightarrow \infty $.
 In this case, $(\Upsilon _{\infty }-\Upsilon _{0})$ is a Hilbert-Schmidt operator.

 These last asymptotic results with Hilbert-Schmidt initial data $D_{0}$ are based on the additional assumption

 This is the equivalent of the outside of an ellipse for operators $\Upsilon _{0}$ and $D_{0}$ (up to the singular case $\mu =0$).
-In this situation, $ X=\Upsilon _{t}$ turns out to be \emph{elliptically bounded from below} with respect to $Y=D_{t}$\textit{\ }for all times\textit{, }see Definition \ref {RelBoundInside} (ii) and Theorem \ref{lemma constante of motion copy(3)} (ii).
+See Theorem \ref{lemma constante of motion copy(3)} (ii).
 Therefore, elliptic properties of the flow are pivotal to get its asymptotics.

 Last but not least, if we also have $\Upsilon _{0}D_{0}=D_{0}\Upsilon _{0}^{\top }$ together with either a Hilbert-Schmidt initial data $D_{0}$ satisfying (\ref{kkkkkk}) or $\Upsilon _{0}\geq \alpha \mathbf{1}$ for some strictly positive parameter $\alpha >0$, then $\Upsilon _{\infty }$ can be \emph{fully} characterized since in this case